0-62 mph Time

 While both cars are equipped with an all-wheel-drive system, the GTC4Lusso features rear-wheel steering, a notable change from the FF.
 Additionally, the GTC4Lusso, despite its bump in output and performance, also offers slightly superior efficiency to the FF.

 Whether you’re looking for the FF or the newer GTC4Lusso, you’ll be getting a supercar with real versatility, a car that compromises on neither the road nor the track.
-Whether you’re in St. Louis, Indianapolis, or anywhere else in the United States, we can help you find the Prancing Horse of your dreams.
+Whether you’re in St. Louis, Indianapolis, or anywhere else in the United States, we can help you find the Prancing Horse of your dreams, whether you want to buy a GTC4Lusso or another model.
 Contact Continental AutoSports to get started — we’re based in the Chicago area, but we proudly serve enthusiasts throughout the United States!

 A convertible version of the 812 Superfast, the Ferrari 812 GTS interior is a well-appointed masterpiece that lets you enjoy the wind in your hair while cruising in a supercar with a top speed of 211 mph.
 Both are powered by the same naturally aspirated front-engined V-12 engine, and both offer a driving experience unlike any other automaker’s vehicles.
 But Ferrari has ensured that you can enjoy the comfort and convenience of modern technology while you’re tearing up the track.
 View Ferrari Inventory Contact Us Design The most obvious element of the Ferrari 812 GTS is the ability to enjoy…